DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 In the command line interface, specify the number of browser instances after the `remote:` keyword.
 For example, use `-c 2 remote:6` to run tests in Chrome, Firefox, and Edge, with two instances of each browser.
 If you use the API, create a [browser connection](../../reference/testcafe-api/browserconnection/README.md) for each instance in code.

 Launch all the required browser instances manually on a remote device.
-The total number of instances should divide by the concurrency factor `c`.
+The total number of instances should be divisible by the concurrency factor `c`.
 Otherwise, an exception is thrown.

 ```sh
 testcafe -c 2 remote:4 tests/test.js